reidmorrison/semantic_logger/rails.md

     bundle install

-This will automatically replace the standard Rails logger with Semantic Logger which will write all log data to the configured Rails logger.
+This will automatically replace the standard Rails logger with Semantic Logger which will write all log data to the configured Rails log file.

 ## Configuration